As lockdown measures gradually lift here in the UK, families around the world who have fled violence and conflict need our help.

 Across the globe in Africa, Asia, Europe and further afield, communities are at high risk of contracting COVID-19.

-As with any crisis, those who are already vulnerable are certainly at higher risk.
+As with any crisis, those who are already vulnerable are at higher risk.

-Getting critical access to food and hygiene is incredibly challenging at this time.
-Especially for vulnerable communities – including displaced families in Myanmar, people in Yemen and for those recovering from the effects of natural disaster across Africa and Asia.
+For vulnerable communities – including displaced families in Myanmar, individuals in Gaza and for those recovering from the effects of natural disaster across Africa and Asia, getting critical access to food and hygiene is incredibly challenging at this time.